Strategic Context: A Life Hack for Your Business

 Why is it so difficult to incorporate strategic direction downstream into business culture?

-Every year businesses spend time and money automating and simplifying their processes without considering the overall strategic direction of the company.
 Ultimately, this lack of “strategic awareness” is counter-productive and keeps your business from achieving its long-term strategic goals.

 In the quest to continually simplify and optimize processes, businesses have managed to eliminate the most valuable aspect of workforce enablement, which ultimately impacts customer engagement and satisfaction.